VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 ## Working directory

-All steps in the guide assume you're located in the `~/nlx-setup` directory.
 You can use any directory you want.
 Just make sure to update the example commands of all future commands accordingly.

 First, let's navigate to our home directory.